 To help you choose, we have included both a non-technical explanation and a non-technical analogy below.
 In the analogy, we compare the different types of hosting plans with an Olympic-sized swimming pool.
 To get a full understanding, you may want to read both.
 Please click on the links below to jump to a section.

 Shared Web Hosting

 This is the basic type of hosting which most people will want.
 You will be able to host more than one website and enjoy HostGator's award-winning 24/7/365 support available through phone, email, and live chat.

-The main point of upgrading to a VPS from a shared or reseller account would be for flexibility in software installations, Apache configurations, and other custom software (ventrilo, ffmpeg, etc).
+The main point of upgrading to a VPS from a shared or reseller account would be for flexibility in software installations, Apache configurations, and other custom software (ventrilo, ffmpeg).
 A VPS also provides more freedom to send emails and stream media.
 A VPS is not a solution to an overly resource-intensive account.

 This is the most powerful type of hosting, which meets the requirements and needs of big businesses.
-Dedicated server owners are allowed to sell hosting services for profit, and you can choose the server specifications and environment.
+Dedicated server owners can sell hosting services for profit, and you can choose the server specifications and environment.
 If you have heavy traffic, a very popular site, or a large customer database, then consider Dedicated Hosting.
 A dedicated server also provides more freedom to send emails and stream media.
-You will also be able to host more than one website and enjoy HostGator's award winning 24/7/365 support available through phone, email and live chat.
+You will also be able to host more than one website and enjoy HostGator's award-winning 24/7/365 support available through phone, email, and live chat.

 Think of a hosting server like an Olympic-size swimming pool.
 Not everyone needs an expensive, giant Olympic-size pool.
 So, it's nice to have cheaper options which may suffice.